THE ANCIENT CELTS, PAGE ONE

 Celtic men: Celtic men wore their hair long and shaggy and the nobles had

 long mustaches.
 They painted themselves with blue paint called woad.
-The Picts
+Some

-some debate as to whether the Picts were Celtic, but I am sure they
+debate as to whether the Picts were Celtic, but I am sure they inter-married.
+I

-inter-married.
-I like to compare them to modern day rockers or metal heads.
+like to compare them to modern day rockers or metal heads.
+They wore colorful

-They wore colorful dyed tunics and trousers or bracae.
-Their cloaks were striped
+dyed tunics and trousers or bracae.
+Their cloaks were striped and held

-and held together with a brooch.
-They took great care in their appearance to
+together with a brooch.
+They took great care in their appearance to impress

-impress each other and to alarm their enemies.
-The men wore just as much
+each other and to alarm their enemies.
+The men wore just as much jewelry as